Song

 "White Rabbit" is in the key of F-sharp which Slick acknowledges "is difficult for guitar players as it requires some intricate fingering"

-Lyrics of White Rabbit by Jefferson Airplane
+White Rabbit lyrics by Jefferson Airplane

 One pill makes you larger